Lufthansa Group expects strong travel season – Operating loss cut by more than two-thirds in 2021

 Passenger numbers and traffic development

 During the past year, significantly more passengers flew with the Lufthansa Group airlines than in 2020.
 In total, 47 million passengers were welcomed on board.
 That was an increase of 29 percent compared to the previous year.
 The number of flights in 2021 increased by almost 18 percent compared to 2020.
-As a result of the significant increase in demand, a total of 32 percent more seat kilometers were offered last year than in the previous year.
+As a result of the significant increase in demand, a total of 32 percent more seat kilometres were offered last year than in the previous year.

 Alongside the dynamic growth in demand for air travel, the number of offered flights was significantly expanded over the course of the year.
 While at the beginning of 2021 the offered capacity still only amounted to 21 percent (compared to 2019), by the end of the year the airlines had reached an offered capacity of 60 percent.

-In line with expectations, average offered capacity amounted to 40 percent of 2019 capacity for the year.
+In line with expectations, the average offered capacity amounted to 40 percent of 2019 capacity for the year.

 Free cash flow excluding special effects only slightly negative, liquidity above target value